vadzimk/oci-infrastructure/README.md

 ### Usage
 - Locally run the script `backend-init-set.sh` It will initialize backend state in the Gitlab's terraform storage.
 - Locally run `terraform plan` to create state files in the backend.
-- If the terraform state was destroyed you can recreate it using this import script `import-existing.sh`
+- If the Terraform state was destroyed you can recreate it using this import script `import-existing.sh`
 The resource ids can be found in the OCI GUI.
 There is a caveat with network security group ids - they are not found in OCI GUI, you can view them using oci-cli command `oci network nsg rules list --nsg-id <nsg-id>`
 - you can locally run *terraform apply* to create new cloud resources as it uses the same backend as the Gitlab pipeline.

 ## Running in Gitlab CI pipeline
-**This is a multi-project pipeline**
+Changes pushed to this repository trigger pipeline with a manual deploy step that applies the Terraform configuration changes.
-It creates the cloud infrastructure AND triggers all downstream pipelines to redeploy all the residing applications.
+***Project—>Settings—>CI/CD—>Variables*** must have a secret `TF_VARS` with the contents of `terraform.tfvars`